verily-src/workbench-examples/cromwell_setup/README.md

 ## Getting started

 Run the [cromwell_examples.ipynb](https://github.com/verily-src/workbench-examples/blob/main/cromwell_setup/cromwell_examples.ipynb).
-This notebook shows how you can use the Cromwell engine on Terra to execute and manage workflows.
+This notebook shows how you can use the Cromwell engine in Verily Workbench to execute and manage workflows.
 Setup instructions are provided, along with examples of commands to:
 - submit workflows
 - check a job's status
 - list jobs